What is breast magnetic resonance imaging (MRI)?

-The NCCN recommends some women talk with their health care providers about getting breast MRI as part of their breast cancer screening, including those with [3,59].
+The NCCN recommends some women at higher risk of breast cancer consider breast MRI as part of breast cancer screening, including those with [3,68]:

-- An ATM, CDH1, CHEK2, NBN or NF1 inherited gene mutation
+- An ATM, BARD1, CDH1, CHEK2 or NF1 inherited gene mutation

 Both the NCCN and the American Cancer Society (ACS) recommend women at higher risk of breast cancer begin screening at an earlier age than women at average risk [3-4].
 Figure 3.5 and Figure 3.6 outline their guidelines.